mhatzl/mantra-wiki/5-Requirements/5-REQ-filter.md

-# `filter`: Use ignore files to restrict the search for references
+# `filter`: Use ignore files to restrict the search for traces

-Many repositories contain files and folders that should be ignored when searching for references. e.g. build outputs, git folder, ...
+Many repositories contain files and folders that should be ignored when searching for traces. e.g. build outputs, git folder, ...

 Most projects already use `.gitignore` files to exclude those files and folders.